palmertech3d/Flow-Firmware/Firmware/gcode_list.md

 Homes the level winder.

 ### M104 B\<temp\>
-Sets the extruder temp to B in celsius.
+Sets the extruder temp to B in Celsius.
 No argument will turn off the hotend.

-### M106 S\<speed\>
+### M106
-Sets the cooling fans' speed to speed S. No argument will turn off the fan.
+Toggles the cooling fans on/off

 ## Motor List